Nikolay Alexeyev: Campaign for same-sex marriages in Russia

-In May 2009 Nikolay Alexeyev launched the campaign for the recognition of same-sex marriages in Russia.
+In May 2009 Alexeyev launched the campaign for the recognition of same-sex marriages in Russia.
 He became the lawyer and advisor of a lesbian couple, Irina Fedotova (Fet) and Irina Shipitko, who attempted to register their marriage in Tverskoy civil acts registration office of Moscow on 12 May 2009.
 They were denied and the legality of this decision was later confirmed by Tverskoy district court and Moscow City Court.
-In October 2009 Nikolay Alexeyev organized the couple's marriage in Toronto, Canada.
+In October 2009 Alexeyev organized the couple's marriage in Toronto, Canada.
 In July 2010 two Irinas appealed the Russian ban on same-sex marriages in the European Court of Human Rights.

-In November 2009 Nikolay Alexeyev founded "Marriage Equality Russia" in order to fight for the legalization of same-sex marriages in Russia.
+In November 2009 Alexeyev founded "Marriage Equality Russia" in order to fight for the legalization of same-sex marriages in Russia.
 In January 2010 Ministry of Justice denied to register the organization citing a number of reasons and giving the reference to the Russian Family Code which defines that the marriage is based on the union between a man and a woman.
 Gagarinsky District court confirmed the legality of the registration denial citing morality grounds.
 Moscow City Court has not considered the appeal yet.

 Campaign against gay blood donation ban in Russia

-During several years Nikolay Alexeyev and his fellow activists campaigned for the repeal of the ban on blood donations by homosexual men which was imposed in the regulations of the Russian Health Ministry.
-On 14 September 2007 gay activists organized an unsanctioned picketing of the Ministry building against the ban.
+During several years Alexeyev and his fellow activists campaigned for the repeal of the ban on blood donations by homosexual men which was imposed in the regulations of the Russian Health Ministry.
+On 14 September 2007, gay activists organized an unsanctioned picketing of the Ministry building against the ban.
 The gathering was dispersed by police forces.
-The same day Nikolay Alexeyev and a few other activists attempted to donate their blood in Moscow's Central blood transfusion centre but they were turned away.
+The same day Alexeyev and a few other activists attempted to donate their blood in Moscow's Central blood transfusion centre but they were turned away.
 The result of this campaign came in spring 2008 when the Health Ministry amended its regulations and repealed the ban.
 It was the first legislative change in favor of homosexual people in Russia since the repeal of criminal prosecution for male homosexual conduct in 1993.

 Campaign against "homosexual propaganda" ban

-In March 2009 Nikolay Alexeyev, together with Moscow Pride activists Nikolay Baev and Irina Fet, launched a campaign against the law of Ryazan region of Russia which prohibit "homosexual propaganda" to minors.
+In March 2009 Alexeyev, together with Moscow Pride activists Nikolay Baev and Irina Fet, launched a campaign against the law of Ryazan region of Russia which prohibit "homosexual propaganda" to minors.
 Local courts and Russia's Constitutional Court ruled that the limitations are legitimate.
 This case is currently waiting its consideration in the European Court of Human Rights and the United Nations Human Rights Committee.